Two car subscription trucks drive down a road next to a forest.

 • Volvo

-The car inventory is updated often as and when cars are available and released.
+The car inventory is regularly updated as and when cars are available and released.
 It’ll be hard to run out of choices!

-The process of subscribing to provider is actually quite straightforward and you can be on the road quite quickly.
+The process of subscribing to provider is quite straightforward and you can be on the road quickly.
 Here are the usual steps to getting a car on subscription:

-2. Register and confirm your details – When you find the car and provider you like, you’ll have to create an account with them and provide them the usual details.
+2. Register and confirm your details – When you find the car and provider you like, you’ll have to create an account and provide them with the usual details.

 4. Schedule a delivery – The final stretch.
 Once the car has been ordered and details confirmed, you’ll just need to wait for the vehicle to be delivered.